awesome-devops-hub/awsweeper/README.md

      * Space separated, no time zone: `2006-1-2 15:4:5.999999999`
      * Date only: `2006-1-2`

+## Dry-run mode

+ Use `awsweeper --dry-run <filter.yml>` to only show what would be deleted.
+This way, you can fine-tune your YAML filter configuration until it works the way you want it to.

 ## Supported resources

 AWSweeper can currently delete more than 30 AWS resource types.